ReidSS/wordle-cheater/README.md

 # wordle-cheater
-Personal project to help me cheat at wordle
+Personal project to help me cheat at wordle.
+This uses Python 3.9.

 You will need to run generateAll5LetterWords.py first to get the list of all 5 letter words.